cloe-org/CLOE/README.md

 This repository allows the user to obtain model predictions and cosmological parameter constraints for synthetic and real Euclid data.
 It is developed by the Inter-Science Taskforce for Likelihood (IST:L) within the Euclid Consortium, in close collaboration with all of the Euclid Science Working Groups, Organisational Units, and the Inter-Science Taskforce for Nonlinear effects (IST:NL).

-In the latest version of CLOE, the Euclid observables are defined by the following set:
+In the latest version of CLOE, the core Euclid observables are defined by the following set:

 - Weak Gravitational Lensing
 - Photometric Galaxy Clustering
 - Photometric Galaxy-Galaxy Lensing
 - Spectroscopic Galaxy Clustering

 CLOE allows the user to consider these probes either separately or in a self-consistent combined analysis.
+Additional Euclid observables in CLOE include galaxy cluster probes and cross-correlations with the cosmic microwave background.
 It is also possible to analyze the Euclid data alongside other external datasets.
-The set of Euclid observables will expand in subsequent versions to include probes such as clusters and cross-correlations with the cosmic microwave background.

 Further documentation is found [here](http://pf-ist-likelihood.pages.euclid-sgs.uk/likelihood-implementation/index.html)